shbatgh/shbatgh.github.io/content/_index.md

 An end-to-end 3D cellular analysis platform for tracking and analyzing stem cell behavior in Drosophila germaria.
 This project bridges advanced imaging techniques with computational analysis to make large-scale biological data easier to interpret and quantify.

-**Key Features:**
+**Features:**
-- 3D segmentation and mesh generation for time-lapse microscopy
+- 3D segmentation and mesh generation for 3D time-lapse microscopy
-- Automated cell tracking across multiple timepoints
+- Automated cell tracking across multiple timepoints through cell matching algorithm
 - Unsupervised clustering to identify cell behavior patterns
 - Interactive GUI for visualization and parameter adjustment